compomics/moFF/README.md

 It runs the mbr modules and save the output files in a subfolder  called 'mbr_output' inside the folder given in input.
 The mbr module will take all the .txt files in your input folder as replicates. (to select specific files or different extension see below))
-In the f1_folder/mbr_output you will find the same number of the input files, but they will have a new field called 'matched' that specifies which peptides are matched  (1) or the not (0)
+In *f1_folder/mbr_output* you will find the same number of the input files, but they will have a new field called 'matched' that specifies which peptides are matched  (1) or the not (0)
 The rt field of the matched peptide contains the predicted rt retentioins time.

 if your input files inside your working fodler  have another exstension like (.list, etc) you can use :